square/shuttle/doc/DEVELOPER_GUIDE.md

 `partial` is not set,the response status is 404 Not Found.
 If the value of `:format` is not recognized, the response status will be 406 Not Acceptable.
 If `locale` is required and not provided, the response status is 400 Bad Request.

+For Android developers, follow the **Downloading localized files** section and copy the localized `res` folders into your repo's `res` folder.

 ### Downloading localized files